 Modern conversational software has many different components.
 Bot Framework Composer integrates these pieces into dialogs, a single interface for constructing the building blocks of bot functionality.

 Each dialog represents a portion of the bot's functionality and contains instructions for how the bot will react to the input.
-Dialogs can include custom business logic, calls to cloud APIs, training data for language processing systems, and perhaps most importantly, the actual content used in conversations with the bot's end users.
+Dialogs can include custom business logic, calls to cloud APIs, training data for language processing systems, and importantly, the actual content used in conversations with the bot's end users.
 Simple bots will have just a few dialogs.
 Sophisticated bots might have dozens or hundreds of individual dialogs.

 In Composer, dialogs are functional components offered in a visual interface that reduces the need to write code.
 The dialog system supports building an extensible model that integrates all of the building blocks of a bot's functionality.
 Composer helps you focus on conversation modeling rather than the mechanics of dialog management.

-You create a dialog in Composer to manage a conversation objective.
+You create a dialog in Composer to manage a conversation task.
 There are two types of dialogs in Composer: main dialog and child dialog.
 The main dialog is initialized by default when you create a new bot.
 You can create one or more child dialogs to keep the dialog system organized.
 Each bot has one main dialog and can have zero or more child dialogs.
 Refer to the Create a bot article on how to create a bot and its main dialog in Composer.
 Refer to the Add a dialog article on how to create a child dialog and wire it up in the dialog system.

 Below is a screenshot of a main dialog named

-WeatherBot and three children dialogs called
+WeatherBot and three child dialogs called

 At runtime, the main dialog is called into action and becomes the active dialog, triggering event handlers with the actions you defined during the creation of the bot.
 As the conversation flows, the main dialog can call a child dialog, and a child dialog can, in turn, call the main dialog or other children dialogs.